scriptedp0ison/FakeAuth/README.md

 Check the current state of your media access control address by importing system defined plugins such as fakeauth/network/check/mac_address to get status information about wether or not your MAC address is properly masked or not

 # Feautures
--Fake Authentication attacks against WEP (Wired Equivalent Privacy) related IEEE (Institute of Electrical and Electronics Engineers) 802.11 wifi protocol in order to attacks vulnerable networks
+-Fake Authentication attacks against WEP (Wired Equivalent Privacy) related IEEE (Institute of Electrical and Electronics Engineers) 802.11 wifi protocols in order to attacks vulnerable networks